Coaches, Artz Earn Women's Gymnastics Regional Awards

 Kuzara Returns as Assistant Coach for Women's Gymnastics

-Dave Kuzara recently concluded his fifth year at Michigan, serving as assistant coach on vault and floor exercise.
+Dave Kuzara begins his eighth year at Michigan, serving as assistant coach on vault and floor exercise.
 This is his second stint with the Wolverines; he re-joined the staff prior to the 2014 season after previously serving as an assistant coach from 1991-93.

 Kuzara has 20-plus years of collegiate coaching experience.
 Prior to his return, Kuzara spent four years as head coach at Western Michigan (2010-13).
 He was also head coach at the University of Massachusetts (1993-2002) and an assistant coach at West Virginia (2003-06) and Arkansas (2007-09).